Organized by Dorit Cypis

 Phase 2: Twelve selected participants commit to a seven month process of rigorous inquiry, self-examination, and facilitation training, in preparation for Phase 3.

-Phase 3: Selected participants will co-create and facilitate with Cypis a Public Dialogue on Sunday, Dec 8 asking: “who are we to one another?”
+Phase 3: Selected participants will co-create and facilitate with Cypis a Public Dialogue (TBD): “who are we to one another?”

 Phase 4: Assessment